slavniyteo/upgraded-octo-funicular/README.md

-propagate that work, subject to this License.
+receives a license from the original licensors, to run, modify and propagate that work, subject to this License.
 You are not responsible for enforcing compliance by third parties with this License.